mojotech/mojotech-intern-docs/content/docs/06-mentoring.md

    We noticed the interns from previous years were hesitant to post in #engineering and their own channel seemed to help team cohesion.

- * Why limnu when slack already supports drawing on a screen share?

-   The limnu white board is persistent (potentially reusuable between years), collaborative (multiple users can draw simultaneously), and offers more functionality.
-Slack screen share may still be good enough for pair programming.

  * Why write these docs in a custom svelte app?

    ¯\_(ツ)_/¯